Arthritis is a general term that describes inflammation in joints. Inflammation is characterized by redness, warmth, swelling, and pain in the joint.

 Is there hope for people with rheumatoid arthritis?

 Yes.
-Although there is not yet a cure for rheumatoid arthritis, there are many effective methods available for decreasing the pain and inflammation, and slowing down the disease process.
-Early diagnosis and effective treatment is of great importance.
+Although there is not yet a cure for rheumatoid arthritis, there are many effective methods available for decreasing the pain and inflammation and slowing down the disease process.
+Early diagnosis and effective treatment are of great importance.

 Extensive research is in progress to determine the cause of rheumatoid arthritis and the best method of treatment.